 - Drizzle pineapple teriyaki sauce over your sheet pan teriyaki salmon bowl recipe and roast in the oven.

-- Use in my 4 ingredient instant pot teriyaki chicken and veggie recipes.
+- Use in my 4 ingredient instant pot teriyaki chicken and veggie recipe – serve with white rice or brown rice and extra of this go-to teriyaki sauce.

-- Drizzle on instant pot jerk chicken bowls.
+- Drizzle on instant pot jerk chicken bowls and serve with chopped green onion and fresh pineapple.

-- Use as a dipping sauce for salad rolls.
+- Use as a dipping sauce for salad rolls or stir fry vegetables.

 - Add to any Asian recipe that calls for coconut aminos.

-- Toss chicken wings in it and you instantly have teriyaki wings!
+- Toss chicken wings in it and you instantly have teriyaki wings – add a sprinkle of sesame seeds on top!

 - Replace any recipe that calls for teriyaki sauce with this better-for-you version!